 I’m often surprised at how slowly most corporate training is changing as compared with other areas inside the enterprise.
 The corporate training classroom looks the same as it did twenty years ago in many cases – with students sitting at desks and the trainer sharing their knowledge at the front of the room.
 I don’t know about you, but that’s not the best way for me to learn.
-It’s generally a recipe for my mind starting to wander.
+It’s generally a cue for my mind to start wandering.

 Once you’ve decided that you’d like to offer training opportunities online, you need to design your training plan and material.
 Here are five ways to create an online training program that will drive participation:

-Include information that is necessary to your employees doing their job in the training materials, so that they need to go online to get answers to questions they have in order to succeed.
-For example, you might consider including collateral like PowerPoint templates and pricing sheets with your training material if you are targeting your sales team.
+Include information that is necessary to your employees to do their jobs in the training materials, so that they need to go online to get answers to questions they have in order to succeed.
+For example, you might consider including collateral like PowerPoint templates and pricing sheets with your training materials if you are targeting your sales team.

-Why stick to boring written presentations when you can use a combination of short videos, links to websites, and images to keep your learners attention.
-If you use software that allows easy video creation and screen sharing, you can even assign your learners short projects to demonstrate what they’ve learned.
+Why stick to boring written presentations when you can use a combination of short videos, quizzes, links to websites, and images to keep your learners’ attention?
+If you use software that allows for easy video creation and screen sharing, you can even assign your learners short projects to demonstrate what they’ve learned.
+Making your training interactive helps keep employees from becoming passive and zoning out during another lecture.

 Use training software that includes the ability to ask and answer questions, comment, and interact directly with subject matter experts and other learners.
 Be sure that trainers are notified when questions are asked so they can answer promptly, encouraging more interaction around the materials.

 While it may be faster and easier to just throw a slide up with the main points you want to impart, participants will retain the knowledge better if you ask for their input.
-Getting them to brainstorm and share their ideas will put them in the center of their learning experience.
+Getting them to brainstorm and sharing their ideas will put them in the center of their learning experience.
+It will also make them feel like valued team players even before they’re fully ramped up.

-There are so many ways to add gamification to the online training experience and make it more fun.
-Perhaps the first ten people who sign up receive a special prize or perk, with other prizes and awards given for completing the training by a certain date, or doing well on a test.
+There are so many ways to add gamification to the online corporate training experience and make it more fun.
+Perhaps the first ten people who sign up on your training platform receive a special prize or perk, with other prizes and awards given for completing the training by a certain date, or doing well on a test.
 Most learning systems offer analytics, making it easy to reward learners based on their activity level.

 Harness The Power Of Knowledge Sharing With Digital Transformation